12 Spatial Equity Data Tool Algorithm

 2. Apply Filters

-In the website tool, if the user selects filters for their data, the tool applies those filters.
-The tool can accept three types of filters (text, numeric, and date) that are applied in the following order: text filters, numeric filters, and date filters.
+If the user selects filters for their data on the website tool, the tool applies those filters.
+The tool can accept three types of filters (text, numeric, and date), which are applied in the following order: text filters, numeric filters, and date filters.
 If multiple filter conditions are given, the filter conditions are chained and evaluated together.
 For example, if a user chooses the filters

 1. zip_code = 20024 and